 1. SAY GOODBYE TO BAD DEBT

-If there is one financial goal that we should start making in our 30s, it is to rid ourselves of any existing “bad” debt.
-By way of background, there are different forms of debt, with some better than others.
+In your 30s, you’ve (hopefully) started to check off important money milestones.
+And if there is one financial goal that we should start making in our 30s, it is to rid ourselves of any existing “bad” debt.
+There are different forms of debt, with some better than others.
 “One type of debt that is never good is credit card debt.
 The best rule on credit card debt: if you need to rack up credit card debt to buy something, just don’t buy it.
 Seriously.
 Just don’t buy it,” says Krawcheck.
 On the other hand, Krawcheck believes that student loan debt or home-mortgage debt are examples of debt that can be potentially positive.
 That is because they provide us with something of value, whether it be an education or a home.
 These are both investments that cannot be taken away from us in most cases, and their interest rates are usually much lower as well.
 An added bonus: you can deduct taxes on the interest you pay on those loans.
 The takeaway here is to clear our plate of any existing “bad” debt so we can worry about more important matters.

 2. SAVE YOUR MONEY

 Rule of thumb here is that we should save 20% of our income beginning from our very first paychecks.
 If we can’t quite afford to set aside such a hefty amount for retirement or other investments, we don’t have to lose hope though.
 Any amount of savings can make a difference.